PSUTrec/2026-workshop-version-control/day-1/1-version-control.md

 # Version Control

-Fundamentally, [version control](https://en.wikipedia.org/wiki/Version_control) is the practice of tracking edits made to computer files over time.
-A Version Control System (VCS) is a software tool that automates some aspects of version control.
+Fundamentally, [**version control**](https://en.wikipedia.org/wiki/Version_control) is the practice of tracking edits made to computer files over time.
+A **VCS** (Version Control System) is a software tool that automates some aspects of version control.

 One example of automated version control is Microsoft Word's Track Changes feature, which lets you make pending changes to a document that can be accepted or rejected by your collaborators later.